gfragi/haic_benchmark_suite/haic_env_builder/docs/log_schema.md

 - For Similarity, include both probs and surrogate_probs if comparing humans to surrogate agents.

-- All timestamps (t) must be relative to task start (float, seconds).

 - Store logs as JSON (*.json) and submit via /logs/upload or /simulator/simulate.